KimDaeYoung42/Virtual_Mouse_Project-Network-Plus/README.md

 ● This program detects and interprets the user's hand gestures, enabling mouse pointer movement, clicking, scrolling, dragging, and other functions on the computer screen.
 ● By providing this capability, the program offers a more convenient way to operate the computer for users with physical constraints or in special environments.

+### [Development Objectives]
+● Providing Non-Contact Interface :
+To enable users to intuitively manipulate the computer screen without the need for traditional keyboards and mice.
+By detecting hand movements and replacing cursor and keyboard inputs, it significantly enhances user convenience.
+● Accurate Hand Gesture Recognition :
+Accurately recognizing hand shapes to interpret various movements and reflect them in screen operations.
+This maximizes the utility of the program by precisely conveying the user's desired actions, enhancing the overall user experience.
+● Real-Time Responsiveness :
+Detecting changes in hand shapes in real-time and promptly responding to screen manipulations.
+Offering smooth movements without buffering to improve user efficiency in their tasks.
+● Diverse Application Areas :
+Suitable for use as an assistive device for individuals with disabilities.
+It can also serve as an innovative interface in presentation tools, media editing, games, and other applications.

 ### [Key Design Points]

 ● Utilization of motion capture technology